RustyMods/DiscordBot/Thunderstore/README.md

 - Any message sent as a `shout` in the in-game chat will appear in your configured Discord chat channel
 - Server events (like startup) will be posted to the notification channel
+- Death events will be posted to the death feed channel

 ### Discord to In-Game